dustinpfister/blog_posts/_posts/threejs-grid-helper.md

 A lot of other things can be changed by way of just changing options for the material of the helper.
 For example there is setting the transparent option to true, and the adjusting the opacity.
 However because it is an instance of the line segments material one is limited to the options of that material, and the underlying base material class.

+## 2 - Animation loop examples

+I should make at least one if not more animation loop demos that make use of the grid helper.

-## 2 - Moving a camera around a scene animation example
+### 2.1 - Moving a camera around a scene animation example

 I am thinking that I might want to have at least one advanced example of this grid helper that has to do with a basic animation loop of some kind.
 With this example I just made a slight revision of an example that I made for [my post on camera movement](/2019/12/17/threejs-camera-move/) as a way to have this kind of example here.
 This example once again has a scene, and a grid helper attached to the scene.
 On top of that though I also added a mesh object and a whole lot more logic that has to do with moving a camerae around in the scene.

 ```js
 // SCENE, RENDERER